zenorocha/liferay-learn/docs/commerce/2.x/en/orders-and-fulfillment/managing-shipments/introduction-to-shipments.md

 ![Shipments Menu - Finish Processing](./introduction-to-shipments/images/05.png)

 Once all the items and the sourcing warehouse chosen, the order is ready to ship.
-Here, users can add additional details such as the carrier, tracking number, and estimated delivery date.
-Click _Ship_ to advance.
+Here, you can view additional details such as the carrier, tracking number, and estimated delivery date.
+Clicking the _Ship_ button advances the order's process.

 ![Shipments Menu - Ready to Ship](./introduction-to-shipments/images/06.png)